VIGNESHALLURI/Network-Traffic-Analysis-Wireshark/README.md

 - report.txt

 ## Conclusion
-This project helped me understand how network communication works and how to analyze packets using Wireshark, which is useful for cybersecurity roles.
+This project helped me understand how network communication works and how to analyze packets using Wireshark.